Skip to main content

 Detail of a Zirconia fixed prosthesis on a dental implant, considered the most modern material.

-Zirconia is the most modern material for protocol prostheses on implants
+Zirconia is the most modern material for Full Mouth Reconstruction with dental implants

 Zirconia is a material widely used in dental implant protocol prostheses due to its aesthetic properties, resistance and biocompatibility.
 Zirconia complete arch prostheses are a more advanced option compared to other materials such as acrylic, as they offer a more natural appearance and greater durability.
 In addition, Zirconia is highly resistant to stains and abrasion, which means that the prosthesis can maintain its color and shape over time.